 Meanwhile, I more hear than see some huge agamas?
 Around 1500 grams, 30 centimetres.
 And fast like lightning.
 I have a bit more luck with a Varanus sp., which is curious enough to hang around - although a bit into the vegetation.
 Same goes for the bright green lizards, although they keep a greater distance.
-The wave with one hand, every time they stop.
+They waves with one hand, every time they stop.

 I get back to the car, and head further east.
 After some time, the colonisation returns, although the buildings are only along the road.
 Here are quite some lumbering.
 Huge, straight stems are piled up along the road.
 One area have been replanted with pine!